isomerpages/moe-chijologc/_holistic-education/Departments/English.md

 * to encourage your daughter to think deeply and intentionally before speaking by asking “What makes you say that?” and “Could you elaborate on that?”
 * by being discerning in media consumption by watching the news and/or listening to reputable podcasts and radio stations.

+**iii) Being Discerning Readers:**
+* by being good role models in reading for pleasure and for information
+* by fostering a reading culture at home, including visits to the public libraries